MolSSI/QCFractal/examples/local_dataset/README.md

 ### Cleanup
-You can now stop the FractalServer and MongoDB processes
+You can now stop the FractalServer and MongoDB processes.

 If you wish to remove data from the server you can run the script
 ```bash